 Opening Hours - Galley Common Medical Centre (Branch Site)

-When the surgery is closed at 16:30, patients are to ring Spring Hill.
-After 18:30 patients must contact NHS 111 by calling the telephone number 111.
+After 6.30pm patients must contact NHS 111 by calling the telephone number 111.

 This surgery offers appointments to see a GP or Nurse in the evening or at weekends.

-Patients can request a routine appointment at reception and choose to be seen in our Extended Access Hub in Nuneaton.
+Patients can request a routine appointment at reception and choose to be seen through our Enhanced Access at Atherstone Surgery.

-Appointments are available Monday to Friday between 6.30pm and 9.30pm and on Saturday and Sunday mornings.
+Appointments are available Monday to Friday between 6.30pm and 9.30pm and on Saturdays.

 When to dial 999: responding to emergencies.
 Urgent and emergency care services in England